aidin36/simpletextcrypt/README.md

 [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard)
 in GCM mode with no padding for encryption.
-It uses [Argon2](https://en.wikipedia.org/wiki/Argon2) and a random Salt to derive a secure key from the entered password.
+It uses [Argon2](https://en.wikipedia.org/wiki/Argon2) and a random Salt to derive a secure key from the entered passphrase.
 This is a very powerful encryption.
 It also encrypts its settings before storing them on the device.